keu/docs/astro/develop-project.md

 :::info

-The Astronomer Cloud CLI does not support overrides to environment variables that are required globally.
-For the list of environment variables that Astronomer enforces, see [Global Environment Variables](platform-variables.md).
+The Astro CLI does not support overrides to environment variables that are required globally.
+For the list of environment variables that Astro enforces, see [Global Environment Variables](platform-variables.md).
 To learn more about environment variables, read [Environment Variables](environment-variables.md).

 :::

 ## Set Environment Variables via .env (Local Development Only)

-For Astronomer projects deployed on Astronomer Cloud, we generally recommend [setting environment variables via the Astronomer UI](environment-variables.md#set-environment-variables-via-the-astronomer-ui).
-For local development, you can use the [Astronomer Cloud CLI](install-cli.md) to set environment variables in your project's `.env` file.
+For Astro projects deployed on Astro, we generally recommend [setting environment variables via the Cloud UI](environment-variables.md#set-environment-variables-via-the-astro-ui).
+For local development, you can use the [Astro CLI](install-cli.md) to set environment variables in your project's `.env` file.

 To add Environment Variables locally:

-1. Open the `.env` file in your Astronomer project directory.
+1. Open the `.env` file in your Astro project directory.
 2. Add your environment variables to the `.env` file.
 3. Rebuild your image by running `astrocloud dev start --env .env`.